muehlenb/BlendPCR/Readme.md

 <sub>1: Note that both Pointersect and P2ENet are rendered from slightly different perspectives and use slightly different preprossesing filters (in terms of erosion & hole filling).
 Both renderings are taken from the Supplemental Material of *HU Y., GONG R., SUN Q., WANG Y.: Low latency point cloud rendering with learned splatting.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops (June 2024), pp. 5752–5761*.</sub>

 ### Performance
-The performance in default configuration for different numbers of cameras, divided by point cloud passes and screen passes on an NVIDIA GeForce RTX 4090.
+The performance in default configuration for different numbers of cameras, divided by point cloud passes and screen passes on an NVIDIA GeForce RTX 4090 using a resolution of 3580 x 2066.

 ![image](https://cgvr.cs.uni-bremen.de/papers/icategve24/images/performance_cameras.jpg)

-For further details, see our paper (available soon).
+For further details, see [our paper](https://diglib.eg.org/handle/10.2312/egve20241366) .

 ## Cite
 ```
-Will follow on publication.
+@inproceedings{10.2312:egve.20241366,
+  booktitle = {ICAT-EGVE 2024 - International Conference on Artificial Reality and Telexistence and Eurographics Symposium on Virtual Environments},
+  editor = {Hasegawa, Shoichi and Sakata, Nobuchika and Sundstedt, Veronica},
+  title = {{BlendPCR: Seamless and Efficient Rendering of Dynamic Point Clouds captured by Multiple RGB-D Cameras}},
+  author = {Mühlenbrock, Andre and Weller, Rene and Zachmann, Gabriel},
+  year = {2024},
+  publisher = {The Eurographics Association},
+  ISSN = {1727-530X},
+  ISBN = {978-3-03868-245-5},
+  DOI = {10.2312/egve.20241366}
+}
 ```